Chart Color Schemes

 The level of cultural diversity witnessed in Gowrie was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Gowrie's population showed above-average cultural diversity, with 20.8% born overseas and 15.4% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 50.5%.
-Judaism, however, was slightly overrepresented at 0.3%, compared to the Australian Capital Territory's 0.2%.
+Gowrie's cultural diversity was above average, with 20.8% of its population born overseas and 15.4% speaking a language other than English at home.
+Christianity was the dominant religion in Gowrie, comprising 50.5% of the population.
+Notably, Judaism was overrepresented at 0.3%, compared to the Australian Capital Territory's average of 0.2%.

 Frequently Asked Questions - Diversity